 Commission notifies Signal Point that the grant will not be automatically effective.
 In its application,

-regulatory approvals can be obtained.
-Accordingly, pursuant to section 63.71(c) and the terms of Signal
+regulatory approval.
+Accordingly, pursuant to section 63.71(c) and the terms of Signal Point's

-Point's application, absent further Commission action, Signal Point may discontinue the Affected
+application, absent further Commission action, Signal Point may discontinue the Affected Services in the

 Comments objecting to this application must be filed with the Commission on or before

 August 16, 2013.
 Such comments should refer to